AppliNH/go-serverlessRss/Readme.md

 If you query `localhost:8080/api/v1/rss/{YOUR_RSS_URI}` you should get the list of the articles, with articles' number.

-Then, query `localhost:8080/api/v1/rss/{YOUR_RSS_URI}/item/{ARTICLE_NUMBER}` to "open" an article, which means have access to its description as well as the URI link to read it in your Web Browser.
+Then, query `localhost:8080/api/v1/rss/{YOUR_RSS_URI}/item/{ARTICLE_NUMBER}` to "open" an article, which means getting access to its description as well as the URI link to read it in your Web Browser.

 # List of things that will be done